openharmony/docs/en/application-dev/quick-start/arkts-page-custom-components-lifecycle.md

   onBackPress() {
     console.info('Index onBackPress');
     this.btnColor ="#FFEE0606"
-    return true // The value true means that the page executes its own return logic instead of the , and false (default) means that the default return logic is used.
+    return true // The value true means that the page executes its own return logic, and false (default) means that the default return logic is used.
   }

   // Component lifecycle